vedang/vedang.me/content/techlog/2012-02-23-composability-and-compojure.md

 {{< /highlight >}}

 Compojure uses Ring to handle requests and responses.
 These terms (request/response) don't mean 'objects' (to those of you from the OOP world) of any kind, they are just hash-maps used to _represent_ the idea.
 They are data, and as such, can be manipulated in any way we want.
 Ring has a simple philosophy: write functions which accept a request and return a response.
 Such functions are called _handlers_.

-The `cc/GET` helper macro - and it's ilk - asks the user for a request-method (specified by the GET in the name cc/GET), a route (string representing uri), and a handler(H1).
+The `cc/GET` helper macro - and it's ilk - asks the user for a request-method (specified by the GET in the name `cc/GET`), a route (string representing uri), and a handler(H1).
 The macro becomes a handler (H2) which returns the result of `(H1 req)` if the route and the method of the incoming request match the specified route and request-method, otherwise it returns nil.
-Wow, that was a mouthful, wasn't it?.
-Stop snickering and saying "That's what she said".
-So anyway, this is our first introduction to composability in Compojure.
+This is our first introduction to composability in Compojure.
 We have a macro that takes a handler and gives us another handler.
 As long as we are dealing in handlers, composability allows us to ignore any implementation complexity.

 The `cc/defroutes` macro takes a name and a list of handlers and returns a handler (H3) which runs all the handlers in the list on the request until one of them returns a non-nil value, else it returns nil.
 Finally, it binds the name to the handler so that we can call it.
 Simple, isn't it?

 So if you think you've understood it so far, tell me if adding this route to our main routes will work or not:

 {{< highlight clojure >}}
 (cc/GET "/hello*" [] (cc/defroutes hello-routes